Azure/azure-sdk-for-ruby/README.md

 consists of several versions and several profiles.
 The rollup gem also consists of several profiles.
 The following section provides details on the usage of multiple API versions and profiles.

+## Why Multiple API versions?

+With the previous Azure SDK, you will have access to the latest (at the time of release) versions of our services.
+With each new release, the versions may get updated.
+But, if you would like to continue using the old versions of some services, such option was not available.
+But, with the multiple API versions, you could use any version of service.

+## Why Profiles?

+A profile is a combination of different resource types with different versions from different services.
+Using a profile, will help you mix and match between various resource types.

 ## Usage of Rollup gem

 ### Install